“What’s really the best full body workout?”

 So I did what any other rational human being would do.
 I copied the ones that looked like they knew what they were doing.
 (Bad Idea #1)

-I worked out for over 2 hours that ill-fated day.
-(Bad Idea #2) Moving mindlessly from equipment to equipment, trying to read the instructions without looking like I’m reading the instructions.
+I did a full body workout for over 2 hours that ill-fated day.
+(Bad Idea #2) Moving mindlessly from bench press to dumbells to leg extensions to seated calf raises.
+All while trying to read the instructions without looking like I’m reading the instructions.

 Magazines (Bad Idea #3)

 Welp, that didn’t last.
-Every month, a “new latest and greatest workout” would be released.
-But after a few months, the exercises looked oddly similar.
+Every month, “new latest and greatest total body workouts” would be released.
+But after a few months, the workout plans looked oddly similar.
 Burned again.

 After two years of listening to nonsense and countless bad ideas (I stopped counting after ten.)
 I decided to become a certified personal trainer.
 Surely, I would find the answers here.